01binary/zeroweb/src/articles/kalman-filter.md

 ## simulating systems

-The quickest way to simulate a linear system is by using [lsim](https://www.mathworks.com/help/control/ref/dynamicsystem.lsim.html):
+The quickest way to simulate a linear system is by using [lsim](https://www.mathworks.com/help/control/ref/dynamicsystem.lsim.html) in Matlab:

 ```matlab
 startTime = 0;